-The self preserving art of Kosho Ryu Kempo/Jujutsu is an ancient MMA style Japanese art that is comprised of Concepts and Principals.
+The self preserving art of Kosho Ryu Kempo/Jujutsu is a humbling ancient MMA style Japanese art that is comprised of Concepts and Principals.
 It’s not limited to a catalog of self defense techniques.
 It’s a study of the Human body and how it works.
-You not only learn the techniques but HOW and WHY you may be having trouble with them.
+You not only learn the techniques but HOW and WHY they work.
 Kempo was originally and is still taught in our advanced sessions as a study of natural law.
 Because of this, the art is always evolving and growing into current trends and applications.
 You not only learn the techniques, but the concepts and strategies of how they work.

 We do not teach watered down martial arts.
-As a student here you will get proper conceptual and technical teachings from authentic instructors also continue their training on a regular basis.
+As a student here you will get proper conceptual and technical teachings from authentic instructors that also continue their training on a regular basis.
 Lessons are usually done in smaller groups to be sure you are getting quality instruction, just as these arts were passed down from student to teacher for generations.
 Please feel free to contact us about our qualifications and lineage/authenticity.

 Historically, Kempo means Fist Law.
 The predecessors of Kempo are Chuan Fa, in China, and before that Vajra Mukti in India.
 Kempo’s philosophy is to study and understand our relationship with natural movement.
 Kempo is the study of natural movements which we all do..
 Kempo does not just deal with the physical arts; it also deals with all the aspects and strategies in protecting your self both mentally and physically.